Counterfeit money: United States

+European Union

 There has been a rapid growth in the counterfeiting of euro banknotes and coins since the launch of the currency in 2002.
 In 2003, 551,287 fake euro notes and 26,191 bogus euro coins were removed from EU circulation.
 In 2004, French police seized fake €10 and €20 notes worth a total of around €1.8 million from two laboratories and estimated that 145,000 notes had already entered circulation.

 In the early years of the 21st century, the United States Secret Service has noted a substantial reduction in the quantity of forged U.S. currency, as counterfeiters turn their attention towards the euro.